Translation disclaimer (Translation disclaimer)

 • A commitment to inclusive values and community partnership.

-• A commitment to work with the Primary and Secondary Headteacher Associations and in partnership with the Local Authority and Health Services
+• and in partnership with the Local Authority and Health Services.

-Additional Information
+Further Information

-• The local authority will fund and commission the building in line with DFE requirements
+The local authority will fund and commission the building in line with DFE requirements.

-• The final decision will be made by the Regional Director for Yorkshire and Humber, on behalf of the Secretary of State.
+• The final decision will be made by the Regional Director for Yorkshire and Humber.
+(On behalf of the Secretary of State.)

 Webpage feedback